mmagnusson/3dcart-wp-online-store/readme.txt

 Tested up to: 3.2
 Stable tag: 1

-This wordpress plugin is created for merchants who want to sell products from their 3dcart Online Store within their Wordpress blog (released under GNU/GPL by 3dcart).
+This wordpress plugin is created for merchants who want to sell products from their 3dcart Online Store within their Wordpress blog .

+== Description ==

 3dcart's wordpress online store plugin allows you to integrate 3dcart into an existing Wordpress website.

-== Description ==
+(released under GNU/GPL by 3dcart)

 Plugin Features: